sunithasomanna/ODIM/README.md

      logPath: /var/log/dellplugin_logs

     ```

-6. Update the following parameters in the plugin configuration file:
+5. Update the following parameters in the plugin configuration file:

-   - **hostname**: Hostname of the cluster node where the Dell plugin will be installed.
    - **lbHost**: IP address of the cluster node where the Dell plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  lbHost is the virtual IP address configured in Nginx and Keepalived.
    - **lbPort**: Default port is 30084 for one node cluster configuration.
 For three node cluster configuration, lbPort is the Nginx API node port configured in the Nginx plugin configuration file.
    - **dellPluginRootServiceUUID**: RootServiceUUID to be used by the Dell plugin service.

 Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

-7. Generate the Helm package for the Dell plugin on the deployment node.
+6. Generate the Helm package for the Dell plugin on the deployment node.

    1. Navigate to `odim-controller/helmcharts/dellplugin`.
       ```
-      $ cd ~/ODIM/odim-controller/helmcharts/dellplugin
+      cd ~/ODIM/odim-controller/helmcharts/dellplugin
       ```
    2. Run the following command to create `dellplugin` Helm package at `~/plugins/dellplugin`:
       ```
-      $ helm package dellplugin -d ~/plugins/dellplugin
+      helm package dellplugin -d ~/plugins/dellplugin
       ```
       The Helm package for the Dell plugin is created in the tgz format.

-8. Save the Dell plugin Docker image on the deployment node at `~/plugins/dellplugin`.
+7. Save the Dell plugin Docker image on the deployment node at `~/plugins/dellplugin`.

     ```
-     $ sudo docker save dellplugin:1.0 -o ~/plugins/dellplugin/dellplugin.tar
+     docker save dellplugin:1.0 -o ~/plugins/dellplugin/dellplugin.tar
     ```

-9. If it is a three-node cluster configuration, log in to each cluster node and [configure proxy server for the plugin](#configuring-proxy-server-for-a-plugin-version).
+8. If it is a three-node cluster configuration, log in to each cluster node and [configure proxy server for the plugin](#configuring-proxy-server-for-a-plugin-version).

     Skip this step if it is a one-node cluster configuration.

-10. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.
+9. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.

       ```
-     $ cd ~/ODIM/odim-controller/scripts
+      cd ~/ODIM/odim-controller/scripts
       ```

-11. Open the `kube_deploy_nodes.yaml` file.
+10. Open the `kube_deploy_nodes.yaml` file.

-          $ vi kube_deploy_nodes.yaml
+        vi kube_deploy_nodes.yaml

-12. Update the following parameters in the `kube_deploy_nodes.yaml` file to their corresponding values:
+11. Update the following parameters in the `kube_deploy_nodes.yaml` file to their corresponding values:

     | Parameter                    | Value                                                        |
     | ---------------------------- | ------------------------------------------------------------ |